-- In the episode "The Wrong Stuff," Woody's off-screen projectile vomiting is implied to be quite profuse when Cody holds up an umbrella at the edge of the frame to protect himself and London, having to reposition the device several times.
+- In "The Wrong Stuff", Woody's off-screen projectile vomiting is implied to be quite profuse when Cody holds up an umbrella at the edge of the frame to protect himself and London, having to reposition the device several times.

-- In the episode "International Dateline," in each iteration of the "Groundhog Day" Loop, a different person vomits on Bailey's shoes after eating the bad shrimp.
+- In "International Dateline", in each iteration of the "Groundhog Day" Loop, a different person vomits on Bailey's shoes after eating the bad shrimp.

-- In the episode "The Spy Who Shoved Me," Smith must manipulate Zack and Cody into doing his bidding, being stuck in the head in Zack's cabin.
+- In "The Spy Who Shoved Me", Smith must manipulate Zack and Cody into doing his bidding, being stuck in the head in Zack's cabin.
 The noises he makes in there constitute Nightmare Fuel.

 - The X-Files: